-Land holdings of EGRHI and subsidiary as of December 31, 2014 include:
+Land holdings of EGRHI and subsidiary as of December 31, 2015 include:

-- 1. A 60,000 sq. m. lot (covered by TCT No. PT-97306) located along Ortigas Ave.
-Ext., Barangay Rosario, Pasig City, which is the present site of the Ever Gotesco Ortigas Complex is owned by GTMDI, a wholly owned subsidiary.
-This property including its improvement, the Ever Gotesco Commercial Complex served as collateral for the P800 million Syndicated Five Year Loan provided by the Philippine National Bank, Metropolitan Bank and Trust Company, United Coconut Planters bank, and CityTrust Banking Corporation is secured by a Mortgage Trust Indenture (dated April 7, 1995 and appointing PNB Trust Banking Group as Trustee).
-GTMDI had defaulted in its loan obligations on January 1998 which led to the foreclosure and sale through public auction to PNB on July 30, 1999.
-GTMDI was not able to exercise the right to redeem the property within the one-year grace period as provided by law.
-However, title of the property has not been transferred yet because the company filed a complaint in the Court and was given the right of preliminary injunction, thus, GTMDI continues to derive rental revenues therefrom.
-In 2009 the Company entered into a Compromise Agreement with PNB which put on hold the pending Court case.
-The latest appraised value of the land and its improvements is ₱2.85 billion which was conducted by Valencia Appraisal Corporation in January 21, 2008. - 2.
-A 112,047 sq. m. lot (covered by TCT Nos.
+- 1. A 112,047 sq. m. lot (covered by TCT Nos.
 364590, 364591, 364592, 364593, 364594, and 364595) along Provincial Road, Barangay Real, Calamba, Laguna is the site of Ever Gotesco Laguna Plaza.
-The aforesaid real estate properties together with an assignment of the rentals receivable on the leaseable areas of the proposed mall served as a collateral for the \$2600 million (only \$2500 million was drawn) Syndicated Loan Agreement with a five-year term with the Philippine National Bank, the Security Bank Corporation and the Development Bank of the Philippines on May 28, 1996 for the construction of Ever Gotesco Laguna Plaza.
+The aforesaid real estate properties together with an assignment of the rentals receivable on the leaseable areas of the proposed mall served as a collateral for the \$2600 million (only P500 million was drawn) Syndicated Loan Agreement with a five-year term with the Philippine National Bank, the Security Bank Corporation and the Development Bank of the Philippines on May 28, 1996 for the construction of Ever Gotesco Laguna Plaza.
 The company had defaulted in its debt obligations with the lender banks in March 1998 which led to the foreclosure and sale through public auction to PNB on November 3, 1998.
 The Company did not exercise its right to redeem the property within the one-year period.
-This property has been written-off in 1999 against the loan it secured, resulting in a foreclosure loss of about \$\mathbb{P}663.4\$ million.
+This property has been written-off in 1999 against the loan it secured, resulting in a foreclosure loss of about ₱663.4 million.
 The company filed a complaint in the Court and was granted the right of Temporary Restraining Order, and subsequently, a Temporary Injunction.
 In 2009 the Company entered into Compromise Agreements with the Creditor Banks for the re-acquisition of the property and which put on hold the pending Court case.
-Together with the improvement (at 59.02% completed), the property was appraised at P1.94 billion on January 16, 2014 by Vitale Valuation Services. - 3.
+Together with the improvement (at 59.02% completed).
+In 2015 EGRHI assigned its right on the property to other company.
+The property was appraised at P 1.94 billon on January 16, 2014 by Vitale Valuation Services. - 2.
 A 66,390 sq. m. lot located at the district of Caranglaan and Mayombo, Dagupan City, Pangasinan in which Ever Gotesco Dagupan Center will be constructed.
-The latest appraised value is \$\mathbb{P}39.83\$ million as appraised by Valencia Appraisal Corporation on June 20, 2014. - 4.
+The latest appraised value is \$\mathbb{P}39.83\$ million as appraised by Valencia Appraisal Corporation on June 20, 2014. - 3.
 A 17,079 sq. m. lot located in M.H.
 Del Pilar St., Dagupan City, Pangasinan.
-This served as a collateral for the assumed mortgage of ₱126 million from Philippine National Bank.
+This served as a collateral for the assumed mortgage of \$\mathbb{P}126\$ million from Philippine National Bank.
 The company had defaulted in its debt obligations with the bank in November 1997 that which led to the foreclosure and sale through public auction to PNB on March 15, 1999.
 The Company did not exercise its right to redeem the property within the one-year period.
-This property has been written off in 1999, resulting in a foreclosure loss of ₱146 million.
+This property has been written off in 1999, resulting in a foreclosure loss of \$\mathbb{P}146\$ million.
 The company filed a complaint in Court and was granted by the Court a Writ of Preliminary Injunction.
-The latest appraised value is ₱337 million.
+The latest appraised value is \$\mathbb{P}337\$ million.